 - Dominators in Psycho-Pass, when in Eliminator (lethal) mode, pretty thoroughly destroys whatever they hit.
 A person hit in the body by one will pretty much be reduced to a puddle of blood with maybe one limb left intact.
-Decomposer mode, which is design for use against machines, leaves even less.
+Decomposer mode, which is designed for use against machines, won't even leave blood.

 - Tends to be seen a lot in war movies.
 In scenes showing the aftermath of some type of heavy bombardment, at least one casualty is likely to be found like this - the trope will frequently be invoked word-for-word by the person who found him.
 May serve as a means of avoiding a teen-unfriendly rating while still conveying War Is Hell.
 Sadly Truth in Television.